This article is a supplement to our main article on SSO (please read that first for context).

 Step 5: Provide Skedda with your relevant IdP details

-Next, copy/download the information, shown in the screenshot above, and paste it into the relevant fields in your Skedda SSO settings page.
-The table below shows where you should paste each value from Azure AD, into Skedda.
+Next, copy/download the information, shown in the screenshot above, and paste it into the relevant fields on your Skedda SSO settings page.
+The table below shows where you should paste each value from Microsoft Entra ID, into Skedda.

 Step 6: Configure ‘User Attributes & Claims’ mapping

-The final step requires that you configure the relevant attribute mappings in Azure, in order to provide Skedda with the required details in order to complete authentication via SSO.
+The final step requires that you configure the relevant attribute mappings in Microsoft Entra ID, in order to provide Skedda with the required details in order to complete authentication via SSO.
 Click on the ‘Edit’ option, as shown in the screenshot above, to access your ‘User Attributes & Claims’ settings.

-Typically, you won’t need to make any changes to the ‘user.givenname’ and ‘user.surname’ values in your ‘User Attributes & Claims’ settings page, as these are configured correctly in Azure AD by default.
+Typically, you won’t need to make any changes to the ‘user.givenname’ and ‘user.surname’ values in your ‘User Attributes & Claims’ settings page, as these are configured correctly in Microsoft Entra ID by default.

-However, if, for some reason, you need to configure these values, too, then the table below shows how each 'Claim name' from the Skedda side should be matched up with its appropriate 'Value', in Azure.
+However, if, for some reason, you need to configure these values, too, then the table below shows how each 'Claim name' from the Skedda side should be matched up with its appropriate 'Value', in Microsoft Entra ID.

 Step 7: Setup Complete!

 Finally, review the "Properties" page for the app.
-Choose "No" for "User assignment required?" if you wish to allow all users in your AD to access the app.
-Otherwise, if you choose "Yes" here, you need to explicitly add users and groups to the "Users and Groups" page, otherwise nobody will have access to the app.
+Choose "No" for "User assignment required?" if you wish to allow all users in your Microsoft Entra ID to access the app.
+Otherwise, if you choose "Yes" here, you need to explicitly add users and groups to the "Users and Groups" page, otherwise, nobody will have access to the app.
 Additionally, the "Visible to users?" item controls whether or not the app is displayed in the O365 dashboard app launcher for users who have access.

 Once that’s completed, you’re all set to begin testing!